 What you need to know

 - Low latency: The speed at which a TV can render images is far more important for games than it is for regular video delivery.
-Most monitors that sell themselves as “gaming” monitors will already have low latency as a key feature, but for many TVs it’s a more mixed matter.
+Most TVs that sell themselves as “gaming” TVs will already have low latency as a key feature, but for many others it’s a more mixed matter.
 Look for a TV that offers 30ms of latency or lower.

-- High refresh rates: As a gamer, you’re probably already across this, and if you’ve used any 120Hz or greater monitor for gaming you’ll appreciate how much of a benefit those higher refresh rates are.
+- High refresh rates: As a gamer, you’re probably already across this, and if you’ve used any 120Hz or greater TV for gaming you’ll appreciate how much of a benefit those higher refresh rates are.
 There’s a tradeoff here for many TVs – and especially most OLEDs to date – between visual fidelity and refresh rates that you’ll have to juggle depending on your gaming styles of choice and preference.
-However, if you are looking to pick up a PS5 or Xbox Series X, it makes sense to make the most of its capabilities both now and into the future.
+However, if you own a PS5 or Xbox Series X/S, it makes sense to make the most of its capabilities both now and into the future.

 - HDMI 2.1: Want to make the most out of Sony and Microsoft’s new consoles?
 Then look for a TV with support for HDMI 2.1.
 It’s the current latest revision of the HDMI specification, with support for resolutions up to 8K, 120Hz and ALLM (Auto Low Latency Mode) – which is of course a bit of a must for any gamer worth their salt.
 Not every HDMI 2.1 TV will support every gaming-centric feature, but it’s a good place to start.
-So far, only a handful of TVs in the local market are HDMI 2.1-ready, and they’re all on the very expensive side, to put it politely.
+So far, not every TV in the local market are HDMI 2.1-ready.
 So what happens if you do end up with a TV lacking HDMI 2.1?
 It’s largely a question of lower scale feature sets due to the lower bandwidth of the older HDMI standards.
 So for example, while HDMI 2.0b can handle 4K, it can’t push data fast enough to manage it above 60fps.
 If you can afford an HDMI 2.1-ready TV, though, you’re going to be set for some time to come.

 - Connector options: Chances are pretty good that you won’t only be connecting up your shiny new games console to your TV unless you live alone, and even then it’s a good idea to get a TV with multiple HDMI inputs, support for standards such as eARC and even possibly some older connectors depending on what else you might want to plug into it in the future.